KovtunV/NoStringEvaluating/README.md

 | 8 | add(add(5; 1) - add(5; 2; 3)) |
 | 9 | if([Arg1]; add(56 + 9 / 12 \* 123.596; or(78; 9; 5; 2; 4; 5; 8; 7); 45;5); 9) \*     24 + 52 -33 |
 | 10 | kov(1; 2; 3) - kovt(8; 9)  |

+It used to write variables with brackets, but now you can write them without brackets.
+See more in [Variables](#Variables).

 ### 100 000 calculations